Kroxeal/Modsen_practice/dublicate_images/README.md

 ## Running
-You should be in the folder of this project.
-So, just run this command:
+Navigate to the project directory and run the following command:

 ```
 python main.py
 ```

 ## About The Project
-This program allows you to find duplicates of images using imagehash.
+This program allows you to find duplicate images using imagehash.